Nettle. Tea, Beer, Pudding & Flagellation March 10th

 On the flip side people resorted to ponds around London particularly the Serpentine which had 6 inches of ice and 50,000 skaters, with speed skating competitions.

-Daffodils & the Fabulous Boy February 11th
+Daffodils & Narcissus, the Fabulous Boy February 11th

+Daffodils & Narcissus.
 Dr. Otto Wilhelm Thomé; Flora von Deutschland, Österreich und der Schweiz Flora von Deutschland, Österreich und der Schweiz — in Wort und Bild für Schule und Haus

 12 Jan 2023.
 Hackney, London, the first Daffodil.

-Their formal name is Narcissus.
-The Roman natural historian, Pliny tells us that the plant was ‘named Narcissus from narkē not from the fabulous boy.’
-Narkē is the Greek word from which we derive the word narcotic, and this is a reference to the narcotic properties of the narcissus.
-An extract of the bulb when applied to open wounds produced numbness of the whole nervous system and paralysis of the heart.
-The flowers are also slightly poisonous, which led to their use as an emetic – to bring on vomiting when it was felt necessary that the stomach be emptied.
-It was used to treat hysteria and epilepsy; treating children with bronchial catarrh; and epidemic dysentery; among Arabian doctors it was used to cure baldness and as an aphrodisiac.
-(A Modern Herbal by Mrs M Grieve.)
-Please remember these are not recommendations for use medicinally, but are historic uses and may be dangerous.)
+Narkē is the Greek word from which we derive the word narcotic.
+It is a reference to the narcotic properties of the narcissus.
+An extract of the bulb applied to open wounds produced numbness of the whole nervous system and paralysis of the heart.
+The flowers are also slightly poisonous.
+So, they were used as an emetic.
+They brought on vomiting when it was felt necessary that the stomach be emptied.
+It was used to treat hysteria and epilepsy.
+They treated children with bronchial catarrh or epidemic dysentery.
+Among Arabian doctors, it was used to cure baldness and as an aphrodisiac.
+(Source: A Modern Herbal by Mrs M Grieve.)
+Please remember these are not recommendations for use medicinally, but are historic uses and may be dangerous.

 The fabulous boy, mentioned by Pliny, was Narcissus.
-Narcissus, according to the Roman Poet Ovid, met the nymph Echo, and she fell in love with the beautiful boy.
+He, according to the Roman Poet Ovid, met the nymph Echo, and she fell in love with the beautiful boy.
 He spurned her, and she faded until all that remained of her was her voice – the echo we hear.

 Nemesis, the Goddess of Revenge (the one with the fiery sword) decided on revenge upon the handsome boy.
-She lured the thirsty youth to a fountain, where he saw an image of a breathtakingly handsome boy and fell in love.
-It was an image of himself, and he faded from life realising he would always be unfulfilled in his love, He eventually metamorphised into a white and yellow flower which was named after him.
+She lured the thirsty youth to a fountain, where he saw an image of a breathtakingly handsome boy.
+He fell instantly in love with such beauty.
+But it was an image of himself.
+Realising he would never meet anyone as fabulous as himself, he faded from life.
+He eventually metamorphised into a white and yellow flower, which was named after him.

 Daffodils are mentioned in a list of Spring Flowers by Shakespeare in the pastoral play The Winter’s Tale: